HandsOnDataViz/book/docs/HandsOnDataViz.md

 Due to the recent growth of open data repositories, especially in governmental policy and scientific research, there is no single website that lists all of them.
-Instead, we list just a few sites from the US and around the globe to spark readers’ curiosity:
+Instead, we list just a few sites from the US and around the globe to spark readers’ curiosity and encourage you to dig deeper:

 -   [Data.gov](https://www.data.gov/), the official repository for US federal government agencies.